sjnakib/portfolio-v3/specification.md

   - Authors list (comma-separated)
   - Journal name and publication date (justified between)
   - External link to view publication with icon
+- Enhanced border styling with 2px borders using primary theme color at 20% opacity (border-primary/20) and subtle shadow (shadow-sm)
+- Institution/journal logos with more prominent circular borders (border-2 border-primary/30)
 - Section headers with larger icons in circular backgrounds for better visual organization
 - Consistent styling across all tabs for a cohesive appearance